webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - auth issues allowing exploiting permissions.
 - **Cross Site Scripting (XSS)**
   - when an **application allows untrusted data** to be sent to a **web browser** without proper validation or escaping.
+  - **Injection**
+    - malicious attempt to run unauthorized code or action by injecting a string value into a field. (e.g. SQL, LDAP, OS).
+    - malicious user attempts to **inject a string of some type into a field** in order to manipulate the application’s actions to **reveal unauthorized data**.
+SQL, LDAP, or OS injections.
 - **Cross Site Request Forgery (CSRF)**
   - manipulates a **logged-on user’s browser** to send a **forged HTTP request** along with **valid cookies** to generate a request that a vulnerable **application thinks is legitimate**.
 - **Honeypot**
   - tool used to detect, identify, isolate, and analyze attacks by distracting attackers (usually a dummy machine with useless data).
-- **Injection**
-  - malicious attempt to run unauthorized code or action by injecting a string value into a field. (e.g. SQL, LDAP, OS).
 - **Insecure Direct Object Access**
   - user can manipulates data by referencing an internal object without access controls.
 - **Sensitive Data Exposure**